Using a Horizontal vs. a Vertical Rack PDU, Part 2

 Here are a couple of questions that we received as well as our answers, to help clarify what is available when you decide to go horizontal:

 Can my PDU still have intelligent features?
 Yes, you can have your cake and eat it, too.
 Our horizontal PDUs come in Switched, Switched POPS, Smart, and Metered varieties.
-We also have it on good authority that our horizontal power strips likewise feature the Sentry Power Manager monitoring platform.
+We also have it on good authority that our horizontal power strips likewise feature the Power IQ monitoring platform from our partner Sunbird.

 Am I limited to one outlet type?
 Au contraire.
 If you need multiple outlet types in a single unit, we can take care of that, too.